Edward-H26/LongTermMemoryBased-ACE/docs/SETUP.md

 ### 1. Google Gemini API (Required)

-The Gemini API powers the ACE Reflector, which extracts lessons from execution traces.
-Gemini 3.0 Flash is the default model.
+The Gemini API powers the ACE Reflector, which extracts lessons from execution traces. `gemini-3-flash-preview` is the current default model in this repository.

 **How to get your API key:**